 We will provide guidance for those looking to take advantage of the post-study work visa, to be introduced in 2020-21, which will allow MBA graduates to remain in the UK for employment for two years following their programme completion.

 Our intimate and diverse class means our attention is on you and caters to your individual needs.
-And this attention starts even before the programme does via online modules and one-to-ones with any available member of the team.
-You can gain access to The Careers primer in May, fully online and embedded within The Hub.
-The Careers primer includes careers learning sessions on identifying your career goals, defining your career-motivators, developing your career strategy, and how to market yourself.
-The primer also includes a CV enhancement process with embedded AI to help you create your Imperial College Business School CV.
-By working through this primer, you will be well positioned to start developing your career strategy and to begin working with your assigned Career Consultant for career success.
+And this attention starts even before the programme, via online modules and one-to-ones with any available member of the team.
+You can gain access to our online Careers primer in May, which includes sessions on identifying your career goals, defining your career motivators, developing your career strategy, how to market yourself, and a CV enhancement process.

 With the guidance of external experts, you will receive help with skills including public speaking and developing your personal brand.
-Also supporting your career journey is our team of sector specialists who use their expertise across a range of industries, including consulting, finance, technology, energy, and healthcare to help you understand how you can leverage your background to achieve your aims.
-Our careers consulting team has extensive experience across both higher education and industry, with 60% having commercial experience.
+Also supporting your career journey is our team of sector specialists who use their expertise across a range of industries to help you understand how you can leverage your background to achieve your aims.
+Our careers consulting team has extensive experience across both higher education and industry.
 We know where you’re coming from and how to help you get to where you want to go.